backstage-technical-services/hub/readme.md

 # The Hub
 The Hub is the go-to place for any information about the website of Backstage Technical Services.

-As we are considering moving to an API and SPA, it made sense to move issues and documentation out of the Laravel site's repository and into a central area.
+As we will be moving to an API and SPA, it made sense to move issues and documentation out of the Laravel site's repository and into a central area.

 **Useful Links**